Quantum and classical ergotropy from relative entropies: Ergotropy from Quantum Coherence

+where $\mc{U}^{(i)}$ is the set of unitary operations without changing the coherence of $\rho$.
+Refer to Ref.~\cite{Francica20} for more details about $\mathcal{U}^{(i)}$.

-It has recently been recognized \cite{Francica20,Cakmak2020,Touil2021} that the quantum ergotropy \eqref{eq:ergo} can be separated into two fundamentally different contributions, $\mc{E}(\rho)=\mc{E}_i(\rho)+\mc{E}_c(\rho)$.
-The \emph{incoherent ergotropy} $\mc{E}_i(\rho)$ denotes the maximal work that can be extracted from $\rho$ without changing its coherence.
-Thus, the \emph{coherent ergotropy} $\mc{E}_c(\rho)$ is the work that is exclusively stored in the coherences.
-These can be quantified by the relative entropy of coherence \cite{Baumgratz14}\
+The \emph{coherent ergotropy} $\mc{E}_c(\rho)$ is the work that is exclusively stored in the coherences.
+This can be quantified by the relative entropy of coherence~\cite{Baumgratz14}

-where $\mc{H}(\rho)\equiv-\tr{\rho\lo{\rho}}$ and $\mc{L}$ is the purely dephasing map, i.e., the map that removes all coherences, but leaves the diagonal elements in energy basis invariant.
-It is then a simple exercise to show that we have
+where {$\mc{H}(\rho)\equiv-\tr{\rho\lo{\rho}}$ is the von Neumann entropy of $\rho$}, and $\mc{L}$ is the purely dephasing map, i.e., the map that removes all coherences but leaves the diagonal elements in the energy basis invariant. {From the expression of the coherent ergotropy derived in Ref.~\cite{Francica20} and Eq.~\eqref{eq:rel_c}}, the coherent ergotropy can be rewritten in terms of classical relative entropy

 Hence, we conclude that there are three distinct contributions to the coherent ergotropy.
 Namely, work can be extracted not only from the coherences directly, but also from the population mismatch between the completely decohered state and the corresponding thermal state.
-However, the total, extractable work is lowered by the fact that generally $\rho$ is not diagonal in energy, and hence the classical relative entropy is different from the quantum relative entropy of the completely decohered state.
+However, the total extractable work is lowered by the fact that generally $\rho$ is not diagonal in energy; hence, the classical relative entropy is different from the quantum relative entropy of the completely decohered state.

-\paragraph{Classical ergotropy from inhomogeneity}
+\section{Classical Ergotropy from Inhomogeneity}

-Remarkably, the above discussion can be generalized to purely classical scenarios.
-It has recently been recognized that distributions that are inhomogeneous on the energy surfaces can be considered as classical equivalent of quantum states with coherences \cite{Smith19Thesis,Smith2021}.
+Remarkably, the above discussion of the quantum treatment can be generalized to purely classical scenarios.
+It was recently recognized that distributions that are inhomogeneous on the energy surfaces can be considered the classical equivalent of quantum states with coherences \cite{Smith19Thesis,Smith2021}.
 Therefore, we proceed by defining the \emph{classical ergotropy}, which quantifies the maximal work that can be extracted from inhomogeneous distributions under Hamiltonian dynamics, i.e., under the classical equivalent of unitary maps.